0xtaha/0xtaha/README.md

 ## Achievements

-* **Change Maker Award (Orange Cyberdefense):** For rapid development and deployment of the "CyberSecure" service—cutting client onboarding time by 50%.
+* **Change Maker Award (Orange Cyberdefense):** For rapid development and deployment of the "CyberSecure".
-* **Monitoring Platform Excellence (Orange Cyberdefense):** Led development of the division's largest monitoring platform, improving visualization accuracy by 25% and reducing mean time to detection by 30%.
+* **Monitoring Platform Excellence (Orange Cyberdefense):** worked on the development of the division's largest monitoring platform, improving visualization accuracy by 25% and reducing mean time to detection by 30%.